 Spend less on office expenses

-- Various measures have been adopted to reduce expenses on paper, electricity, duty visits, entertainment, overseas telephone calls, accommodation, car rental, stationery and furniture, etc.
+- Bureaux, departments and subvented organisations adopt various measures to reduce expenses on paper, electricity, duty visits, entertainment, overseas telephone calls, accommodation, car rental, stationery and furniture, etc.

 Safeguards for Quality Service